 - Circle back to your learners to make sure what you’ve captured accurately reflects their experience.
 This could involve a conversation with one or more of the group you interviewed.

-Take a photo of your map and upload it when you complete your response to this activity.
+- Submit a shareable link, upload your file or take a photo of your map as your response to this activity.

 Example for "Empathy Map":